martinkearn/Content/Demos/API/Building the feedback system api.md

 Submit feedback and walk through the post
 * `Evaluations.Post` - to post the users feedback

-Take the time to explore the model binding and step through the cod
+Take the time to explore the model binding and step through the code

+## (optional) Debug the Windows 'Current event' app
+Add break-points on the following paths in the API
+* `Events.GetEvents` - gets the list of events for the list control
+* `CurrentEvent.GetCurrentEvent` - gets the current event
+* `CurrentEvent.PostCurrentEvent` - updates the current event

+Use the app, catch the requests and talk through them